 Article 21 Laureates

-The Laureates should adhere to academic ethics, uphold the spirit of science, abide to the integrity of scientific research, and avoid any actions contrary to the mission and principles of the Future Science Prize.
+The laureates shall adhere to academic ethics, uphold the spirit of science, abide by the principle of integrity in scientific research, and follow the purposes and principles of the Future Science Prize.

 Article 23 Confidentiality

 All staff members (including members of the Science Committee and the Oversight Committee) who participate in the Future Science Prize selection process shall maintain confidentiality regarding the details of the selection process, and shall sign a confidentiality agreement with a confidentiality period of 50 years.

 The Executive Committee is responsible for organizing the Awards Ceremony of the Future Science Prize, clarifying to the public the reasons for the awards and the academic contributions of each of the Laureates.